-Totalism.org hackbase / CHT is an infrastructure project in Lanzarote (Canary Islands, Spain), researching, developing & practicing the transitional technologies, theory, tactics and arts of post-capitalism.
+Totalism.org hackbase / CHT is an infrastructure project in Canary Islands, Spain, researching, developing & practicing the transitional technologies, theory, tactics and arts of post-capitalism.

 Since 2011.
-Currently organizing temporary, experimental off-grid desert camps several times per year, that are open to all, no matter if already trained in these domains or not.
+Currently in Fuerteventura, organizing temporary, experimental off-grid desert camps several times per year, that are open to all, no matter if already trained in these domains or not.
 Subscribe to the mailing 🔗list, or follow on Instagram, Facebook, Twitter.